When is The Masked Singer UK season 2 on ITV? Contestants, judges and everything you need to know

 Girls Aloud’s Nicola Roberts was crowned The Masked Singer UK winner last year, finally being unmasked as Queen Bee and beating the likes of Jason Manford (Hedgehog) and Katherine Jenkins (Octopus) in the final.

-The Masked Singer UK returns on Boxing Day.
+The Masked Singer UK is on Saturdays on ITV at 7pm.
 Looking for something to watch?
 Find out what is on with our TV Guide.